kanndide/classroom-manager/spec/spec-js.md

 Specs:
 - [x] Use jQuery for implementing new requirements
-- [ ] Include a show resource rendered using jQuery and an Active Model Serialization JSON backend.
+- [X] Include a show resource rendered using jQuery and an Active Model Serialization JSON backend.
+	(SchoolUser, shows school after relationship is created.
+Will probably be more.)
 - [ ] Include an index resource rendered using jQuery and an Active Model Serialization JSON backend.
-- [ ] Include at least one has_many relationship in information rendered via JSON and appended to the DOM.
+- [x] Include at least one has_many relationship in information rendered via JSON and appended to the DOM.
+	(School Lectures, Schools Index View, schools.js)
-- [ ] Use your Rails API and a form to create a resource and render the response without a page refresh.
+- [x] Use your Rails API and a form to create a resource and render the response without a page refresh.
+	(create new lecture, lectures.js, new lecture view)
-- [ ] Translate JSON responses into js model objects.
+- [X] Translate JSON responses into js model objects.
+	(done with Active Model Serializer in multiple occasions)
 - [ ] At least one of the js model objects must have at least one method added by your code to the prototype.

 Confirm
-- [ ] You have a large number of small Git commits
+- [x] You have a large number of small Git commits
-- [ ] Your commit messages are meaningful
+- [x] Your commit messages are meaningful
-- [ ] You made the changes in a commit that relate to the commit message
+- [x] You made the changes in a commit that relate to the commit message
-- [ ] You don't include changes in a commit that aren't related to the commit message
+- [x] You don't include changes in a commit that aren't related to the commit message